Resources for Difficult Moments

 Please scroll down to the level that feels most like where you are.

-Dear one, if you’re feeling unsafe, out of control, or in danger from someone, you need some human support right now.
+Dear one, if you’re feeling unsafe, out of control, or in danger from someone, you need some human support.

 • Lifeline offers 24/7 phone and text based crisis support with trained volunteer counselors